karlyanelson/karlyanelson.github.io/posts/chartjs-custom-color-palette-responsive.md

 ## The Problem

-I have a charts that can have many lines or bars, and, as of this writing, [ChartJS only has 7 colors out of the box](https://www.chartjs.org/docs/4.4.4/general/colors.html).
+I have a chart that can have many lines or bars and, as of this writing, [ChartJS only has 7 colors out of the box](https://www.chartjs.org/docs/4.4.4/general/colors.html).
 You can put custom colors per dataset, but my datasets are dynamic.
 I just wanted to be able to have a longer list of available colors that ChartJS could automatically loop through.

 ## Solution Summary